Upper Left Roof

 Getting ready to deal with the roof.
 January 2008....

 Climb the huge right-facing corner.
 The first half of the climb has many big ledges and positive holds.
-The climb steepens midway up; gear in the thin hand crack while you find small edges for feet just right of the crack.
+From a good ledge, work up a tricky thin hand crack.
 Traverse left when you reach the roof, stuff some gear in the finger crack overhead, and commit to the crux highstep and lieback moves passing the roof.
 Keep going to the exit jugs on the ledge.

 You can also finish the route through the next crack to the right to exit the high roof.
 This is reachy and probably about 5.10+.